andr3w-hilton/petprojects/scouter/README.md

 # Scouter

 Scouter is the result of me trying to speed up and automate my hackthebox.eu initial scanning work-flow.
-I am very new to scripting/writing code so I thought it would be a good learning opportunity. **Please keep in mind that it is optimized specifically for the hackthebox VPN environment.** If you want to know more about the quirks associated with scanning in the hackthebox VPN I discovered, read the Details section below.
-When a box drops, you could get a couple minutes ahead of the crowd
+I am very new to scripting/writing python code so I thought it would be a good learning opportunity. **Please keep in mind that it is optimized specifically for the hackthebox VPN environment.** If you want to know more about the quirks associated with scanning in the hackthebox VPN I discovered, read the Details section below.

 At a high-level the script does the following:
 1. Does the standard `nmap -sC -sV <target IP>` scan